Betreff: Re: Japan EMF problem |

 Unlike Australia and Canada, up to now there is no government

-energy agency/ies setup to monitor the energy industiries and
+energy agency/ies setup to monitor the energy industiries and their

 operations.